VidyoAPI-SDK/nativeWebRTC-getting-started-sample/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._

-2. Clone the repo
+1. Clone the repo
    ```sh
    git clone https://github.com/VidyoAPI-SDK/nativeWebRTC-getting-started-sample.git
    ```
-3. Install NPM packages
+2. Install NPM packages
    ```sh
    npm install http-server
    ```
-4. start local http server using following command `http-server'.
+3. start local http server using following command `http-server'.
 This will start a http server on the localhost and open index.html in the browser

-5. In the browser pop-up, allow the  page access to audio and video.
+4. In the browser pop-up, allow the  page access to audio and video.

-6. Clock the 'start call' button.
+5. Clock the 'start call' button.
 This will start a video call in a private room.
 The generated  link and PIN can be shared with others, who can join your call from their browser thoruhg the link.